Blog>Cost Guides>How much does Japanese knotweed removal cost?

 Herbicide treatment

 Herbicide treatment is a long-term solution for managing and controlling Japanese knotweed as opposed to completely eradicating it.
-You’re looking at a starting cost of around £950 to deal just a couple of square feet.

-There are a number of pesticides that are effective on Japanese knotweed, but we’d recommend working with a professional who’ll be likely to have access to stronger herbicides.
-Herbicides are usually sprayed onto the leaves of the plant (although if you’re keen not to damage neighbouring plants, there’s also the option to use herbicide stem injections).
+Herbicides are usually sprayed onto the leaves of the plant (although if you're keen not to damage neighbouring plants, there's also the option to use herbicide stem injections).

-You’ll usually need to repeat the treatment two to three times a year.
+You'll usually need to repeat the treatment two to three times a year.
 Often, after three to five years, the knotweed will stop growing back, at which point you may be able to cease treatment.
-Make sure that you work with a qualified PCA Surveyor who can give you a five-year plan and an insurance-backed guarantee to ensure you’re dealing with the problem effectively.

 Excavation and removal

-Known as a dig-out or dig and dump, excavating Japanese knotweed is a way to instantly eradicate the plant, as opposed to simply controlling it as is the case in herbicide treatment.
+Known as a dig-out or dig-and-dump, excavating Japanese knotweed is a way to instantly eradicate the plant, as opposed to simply controlling it as is the case in herbicide treatment.

-In this case, a professional will dig down to a depth of around two metres, and then transfer the waste to landfill.
-The waste is removed from the site as ‘controlled waste’ and disposed of in landfill sites that are fully licenced to receive Japanese knotweed.
+The waste is removed from the site as ‘controlled waste’ and disposed of in landfill sites that are fully licensed to receive Japanese knotweed.

 This is a very effective method of Japanese knotweed removal, but it is more expensive than herbicide treatment.
-Prices tend to start at around £4,000 but will vary depending on the extent of the problem.

 Japanese knotweed removal tips from an expert